-- 20.6 Where the Provider fails to undertake corrective action in accordance with the default notice within the time allowed, the Council will issue a further default notice to the Provider. - 20.7 A total of five (5) minor non-conformances in a Contractual year may equate to one major non-conformance default notice. - 20.8 (b) A Major Non-Conformance includes: - (i) The vehicle fails to arrive or arrives over 30 minutes later than the agreed pick-up time; - (ii) The driver does not hold the relevant license to operate the vehicle; - (iii) The driver or passenger assistant does not possess a clear enhanced DBS disclosure: - (iv) The vehicle safety features are inoperative or in poor operating condition such that the vehicle would be in contravention of the MOT (VOSA) test / road traffic regulations, or where the occupant has a reasonable concern for their safety; - (v) The driver drives the vehicle in an unsafe or unprofessional manner, or in a manner that causes the Service User undue distress; - (vi) The driver uses a mobile telephone whilst driving, other than to respond to immediate issues relating to the delivery of the service, if appropriate to do so; - (vii) The driver or Passenger Assistant smokes inside or outside of the vehicle whilst in attendance or transporting a Service User; - (viii) The driver or Passenger Assistant uses inappropriate, abusive, or sexual language; - (ix) The driver is in attendance or drives a vehicle under the influence of drugs, alcohol or any other banned substances or medication that influences the driver's driving capability; - (ix) The driver or Passenger Assistant inappropriately touches, molests, or assaults a Service User; - (x) The Provider fails to provide suitable trained Drivers or Passenger Assistants to meet the sensitivity of the routes and clients transported; - (xi) The driver is prosecuted for a driving offence(s) and issued with 6 or more points on their driving licence; - (xii) The Provider fails to provide monthly or annual performance reports or supporting the Council to attain Provider records and/or undertake audits; - (xiii)The Provider fails to attend Contract review meeting(s) or investigations related to Health & Safety incidents, Annual Review, complaints, non-conformance, and benchmarking reviews; - 20.9 The Council in consultation with the Provider will review each alleged non-conformance by the Provider.
-The Council's representative will investigate each Minor Non-conformance with the Provider in the first instance.
+- 20.5 A Minor Non-Conformance default notice includes requiring the Provider to review the way the Services are provided and to initiate appropriate corrective measures to the satisfaction of the Council within a period of 2 working days, following the issue of a default notice by the Council of each minor non-conformance. - Where the Provider fails to undertake corrective action in accordance with the default 20.6 notice within the time allowed, the Council will issue a further default notice to the Provider. - 20.7 A total of five (5) minor non-conformances in a Contractual year may equate to one major non-conformance default notice. - 20.8 (b) A Major Non-Conformance includes:

+(i) The vehicle fails to arrive or arrives over 30 minutes later than the agreed pick up time:

+(ii) The driver does not hold the relevant license to operate the vehicle;

+(iii) The driver or passenger assistant does not possess a clear enhanced DBS disclosure:

+(iv) The vehicle safety features are inoperative or in poor operating condition such that the vehicle would be in contravention of the MOT (VOSA) test / road traffic regulations, or where the occupant has a reasonable concern for their safety;

+(v) The driver drives the vehicle in an unsafe or unprofessional manner, or in a manner that causes the Service User undue distress;

+(vi) The driver uses a mobile telephone whilst driving, other than to respond to immediate issues relating to the delivery of the service, if appropriate to do so; (vii) The driver or Passenger Assistant smokes inside or outside of the vehicle whilst in attendance or transporting a Service User:

+(viii) The driver or Passenger Assistant uses inappropriate, abusive, or sexual language; (ix) The driver is in attendance or drives a vehicle under the influence of drugs, alcohol or any other banned substances or medication that influences the driver's driving capability:

+(x) The driver or Passenger Assistant inappropriately touches, molests, or assaults a Service User:

+(xi) The Provider fails to provide suitable trained Drivers or Passenger Assistants to meet the sensitivity of the routes and clients transported;

+(xii) The driver is prosecuted for a driving offence(s) and issued with 6 or more points on their driving licence;

+(xiii) The Provider fails to provide monthly or annual performance reports or supporting the Council to attain Provider records and/or undertake audits;

+(xiv) The Provider fails to attend Contract review meeting(s) or investigations related to Health & Safety incidents, Annual Review, complaints, non-conformance, and benchmarking reviews;

+The Council in consultation with the Provider will review each alleged non-conformance 20.9 by the Provider.
+The Council's representative will investigate each Minor Non-Conformance with the Provider in the first instance.
 The Provider may appeal against the Council's findings to the Council's representative within 10 working days of any decision.

+Page 29 of 40